Casper: Accelerating Stencil Computation using Near-cache Processing: : Micro-architectural Support

 \subsection{LLC Data Mapping}

+Sliced \glspl{LLC} employ address mapping schemes that aim to provide load balance and fairness across CPU cores. {These mapping schemes use} hash-functions that are not disclosed by CPU vendors\cite{yarom2015mapping}, but are shown to map consecutive cache lines to different \gls{LLC} slices.
+This is a challenge for \mech, since the performance of the \gls{SPU} can only be maximized if the \gls{SPU} mainly accesses data stored on the {local} \gls{LLC} slice. {The computation} for one data point depends on input data from its neighboring grid points {which as consecutive cache lines can be mapped to different \gls{LLC} slices.
+This leads to significant} data transfers over the \gls{NoC}, thus reducing the benefits of near-cache computing.

+To address this challenge and enable maximum performance for each \gls{SPU}, we introduce a mechanism to adapt the {mapping of data to \gls{LLC} slices to the needs of stencil computation}.
+The {new data mapping scheme} maps blocks of consecutive memory addresses to the same slice, allowing neighboring grid points to be stored in the same slice of the \gls{LLC}.
+Thus, remote slice accesses are reduced to only accesses to points that lie on the other side of the boundaries between the blocks.

-\rbc{Computing at the {LLC}'s peak throughput is only possible if all the pl{SPU} in the system load data from their closest {LLC} slice, thus avoiding {the} network-on-chip (NoC) {traffic} overhead}.
-However, the existing mapping of memory addresses to the {LLC} slices does not guarantee mapping consecutive cache lines to the same slice to provide better fairness and load balancing~\cite{yarom2015mapping}.
-Due to the streaming nature of the stencil computation and the dependency on a small neighborhood of grid points, scattering data through the cache slices would increase the number of remote data requests per {SPU}, penalizing performance and energy consumption.
-Thus \mech~maps blocks of consecutive memory addresses to the same {LLC} slice.
-To achieve this, we introduce hardware support for \textit{stencil segments}~\cite{basu2013efficient}.
-A stencil segment is a physically contiguous block of memory that is exposed by the system to hold stencil data. \mech~identifies a stencil segment and changes the segment mapping to {LLC} slices such that physically contiguous blocks of data are mapped to the same slice.
-At each {NoC} injection point, the system checks if the address is part of the stencil segment, and, if valid, applies a new hash function (i.e., a linear hash that statically maps contiguous blocks of 128kB to {LLC} slices in round-robin fashion) to route a memory request.
-Otherwise, the existing hash is applied.
-By deciding which mapping function to use based on a memory request's physical address, each address is mapped to precisely one cache slice, regardless of whether it contains stencil data or not.
+We enable remapping {of} the data used for the stencil computation without affecting the mapping for other system data by introducing a \textit{stencil segment}.
+Following the proposal by~\cite{basu2013efficient}, a physically contiguous block of memory is used by the system to hold stencil data. {\mech~ensures that the physically contiguous blocks of data in the stencil segment are mapped to the same \gls{LLC} slice.} At each \gls{NoC} injection point, the system checks {whether ii{or not} the address is part of the stencil segment.
+In case the address belongs to a stencil segment a new hash function is ii{applied} to issue a stencil segment memory request to the \gls{LLC}}.
+Otherwise, the {conventional} hash function is applied.
+By deciding which mapping function to use based on a memory request's physical address, each address is mapped to exactly one cache slice, regardless of whether or not it contains stencil data.